08-belle/Balladoriel-8396/resources/README.md

 Artificial Intelligence Database Indexing Blockchain Sharding Load Testing A/B Testing DevOps API Gateway Container Orchestration
 Containerization Load Testing DevOps Monitoring Serverless Kubernetes Work hard in silence, let your success be your noise.
 Event Sourcing Innovation distinguishes between a leader and a follower.
-Scalability Automation Edge Computing
+Scalability Automation Edge Computing Containerization Firewalls Success is not in what you have, but who you are.
+Automation Act as if what you do makes a difference.
+It does.
+Simplicity is the ultimate sophistication.
+Backend Pull Request